Ottawa Counselling Services Advise that Men and Women Experience This Condition Differently

 How Men and Women react differently to Depression

-For example, men who suffer depression in Ottawa are less likely to seek treatment.
-And men are more likely fail to recognize that anything is emotionally wrong.
-Many of men will ignore their signs and symptoms of depression as they find it difficult to talk about their feelings and emotions.
+For example, men who suffer from depression in Ottawa are less likely to seek treatment.
+And men are more likely to fail to recognize that anything is emotionally wrong.
+Many of men will ignore the signs and symptoms of depression as they find it difficult to talk about their feelings and emotions.
 Men tend to focus more on the physical symptoms that often accompany depression, such as back pain, headaches, difficulty sleeping, or sexual problems.
 Avoiding talking or examining emotions can result in your depression going untreated as your doctor will focus on your reported physical symptoms instead.

-Women are twice as likely as men to feel depressed over their lfetime (12% of women versus 7% of men).
+Women are twice as likely as men to feel depressed over their lifetime (12% of women versus 7% of men).
 Depression can occur at any age, but it’s most common in women between the ages of 40 and 59.
 Women may experience depression more often when compared to men due to biological differences such as premenstrual syndrome, hormonal fluctuation, during pregnancy, and postpartum depression.
 Postpartum depression is a serious medical condition, which requires immediate intervention and treatment for both the mother and her new baby.
-Postpartum depression occurs in about 10 to 25 percent of women following the birth of their child.
-Depression risk for women also increases during early menopause or after menopause especially if women experience long term sleep disruption or have previously suffered from depression.
+Postpartum depression occurs in about 10 to 25 per cent of women following the birth of their child.
+Depression risk for women also increases during early menopause or after menopause especially if women experience long-term sleep disruption or have previously suffered from depression.
 Women suffering from depression may also experience the desire to sleep more and isolate themselves from others.
 Many women tend to blame themselves when they feel depressed and may turn to food to feel better.
 Women are more likely to seek counselling in Ottawa for their depression.

 Signs and Symptoms of Depression